BlazeSoftware/atoms/CONTRIBUTING.md

 # Contributing

-First of all, Pull Requests, suggestions or comments about Blaze or any RiotGear products are all welcome and valued.
+First of all, Pull Requests, suggestions or comments about Blaze are all welcome and valued.
 To start contributing follow these steps:

 ## Step 1